Mon to Fri:

 Step 4: Check For Significant Drops Or Leaks

-A sudden drop in the gas pressure or a significant decline over the holding duration may point to a leak in the pipeline.
+A sudden drop in the gas pressure or a significant decline over the holding duration may indicate a pipeline leak.
 Hence, you’ll need to follow the supply pressure by checking all the joints of the gas pipework for potential leaks.
-You can easily do it by applying a bubble solution to the joints to check whether gas is leaking.
+You can easily do it by applying a bubble solution to the joints to check whether the gas leaks.

 Step 5: Perform Repairs